 How will a consumer proposal affect my credit rating?

 The credit bureaus will normally keep a record of the consumer proposal for a period of 7 years and will list you as an R9 during the proposal.
-Once the proposal has been completed the credit bureaus will list you as an R7 for the remainder of the 7 year period.
+Once the proposal has been completed the credit bureaus will list you as an R7 for a 2 year period.
 Bear in mind if you do not pay your debts you may end up at R9, and remain there for longer than 7 years.